MilovanMilovanov/quiz-app/README.md

 ## State Management

-The app uses useReducer combined with the Context API for state management
+I utalized useReducer combined with the Context API for state management

 ## API